RKYrude/Disease-Prediction/README.md

 - Diet recommendations
 - Additional advice

-Developed as a **Final Year Engineering Project**, integrating a machine learning model (built by another developer) into a full-stack web app.
+Developed as a **Final Year Computer Science Project**, integrating a machine learning model (built by another developer) into a full-stack web app.

 ---